 On the anniversary of the January 6 U.S. Capitol insurrection, many are asking whether increased political violence is in the United States’ future.
-In a new episode of the Talking Policy podcast, we talk with Barbara Walter about her new book, How Civil Wars Start, and about the factors that increase the likelihood that countries will turn to violence, and their growing presence in American life.
+In a new episode of the Talking Policy podcast, host Lindsay Morgan talks with Barbara Walter about her new book, How Civil Wars Start, and about the factors that increase the likelihood that countries will turn to violence, and their growing presence in American life.
 Walter, a leading authority on international security and civil wars who helps run the award-winning blog Political Violence At a Glance, is a professor of political science at UC San Diego and a research affiliate at IGCC.

 The release of your book, How Civil Wars Start, coincides with the grim anniversary of the January 6 Capitol insurrection.
 Do you think America is headed toward a civil war?

 It’s showing signs of greater political instability and political violence.
 The U.S. government’s Political Instability Task Force, which I joined 2017, has identified two factors that best predict where political instability and civil war is likely to break out around the world.
 The first and most important is whether a country is what we call an anocracy—neither fully democratic nor fully autocratic.
 Countries most at risk of civil wars are those that are transitioning rapidly from one end of the political spectrum to the other.
 Think about Iraq in 2003, when the United States went in, toppled Saddam Hussein, and wanted to set up a democracy.
 It didn’t take long for Iraq to spiral into civil war.
 But it can also happen in the other direction, when a country is rapidly moving from democracy to something less democratic.
 Think about Ukraine just a few years ago.

 The second thing is whether “ethnic entrepreneurs” emerge in these countries who mobilize citizens around ethnic, religious, or racial lines.
 Those countries are most at risk of civil war.